Convex-Dev/design/docs/cad/003_encoding/README.md

 A Vector is defined as "fully packed" if its Count is `16 ^ level`, where `level` is any positive integer.
 Intuitively, this represents a Vector which has the maximum number of elements before a new level in the tree must be added.

-All Vector encodings start with the tag byte and a VLC Count of elements in the Vector.
+All Vector encodings start with the tag byte and a VLQ Count of elements in the Vector.

 Subsequently:
 - For leaf cells, a packed prefix vector is encoded (which may be `nil`) that contains all elements up to the highest multiple of 16 less than the Count, followed by the Values